lxsolutions/curio-critters/docs/ROADMAP.md

 - **Quality**: CI/CD for tests; semantic commits.
 - **Updates**: Revise this roadmap quarterly; changelog for releases.

+## Development Tracking

+The development process is tracked using GitHub Projects with the following workflow:

+1. **Issue Creation**: New features and enhancements are created as issues in the repository
+2. **Sprint Planning**: Weekly sprints are planned with tasks assigned to each phase of development
+3. **PR Review**: Pull requests are reviewed promptly with focus on code quality and educational impact
+4. **Testing**: Continuous testing through CI/CD pipelines ensures all features work as expected

+## Community Contributions

+The project welcomes community contributions, especially in the following areas:

+- New quest ideas (label: education-feature)
+- Educational content generation via AI microagents
+- Testing on different devices and platforms
+- Feedback on user experience and educational effectiveness

 Feedback?
 Open an issue!